d11wtq/node-http-cache/README.md

 change the default behaviour.

 Here's an example of a classic problem—ignoring cookies.
-Ordinarily, a RFC 2616 compliant cache will not cache any request with a Cookie header, or response with a Set-Cookie header.
+Ordinarily, a well-reasoned cache will not cache any response if the request contains a Cookie header, or if the response contains a Set-Cookie header.
 In Varnish, you actually need to modify the request and the response, which can have undesirable side-effects.
 With http-cache, the data used to do the decision making is distinct from the request and response objects themselves.
 While you have access to the request and the response—and you are free to modify them—the actual decision is based on an evaluation context passed in the emitted events.

+In order to store a response in the cache storage, two things must be set true

+  1. The request evaluator must be flagged as `storable = true`
+  2. Likewise, the response evaluator must be flagged `storable = true`

+In order to serve an existing cached response, just one thing must be true

-There are two stages to caching.
-1: the request must be tagged as cacheable,
+  1. The request evaluator must be flagged as `retrievable = true`

-2: the response must be tagged as cacheable.
-If (1) is not satisfied, (2) is not even checked.
+Leaving any of these flags undefined allows the cache to follow its default, RFC 2616-compliant behaviour.
+Note that even if a request evaluator is flagged `retrievable`, the cache may still need to talk to the origin server, if no data has yet been cached.

-Get the cache to ignore cookies, but don't screw around with the actual cookie headers.
+Here we get the cache to ignore cookies, but don't screw around with the actual cookie headers.

 ``` javascript